 A formal collaborative process to monitor, support and further develop the professional practice of those in ministry.
-The supervisory conversation focuses on what is being stirred within the person as s/he ministers to others.

 Supervision is a relationship-based, formal process of conversation in which the ministry agent can explore and reflect on their ministry practice within a safe and supportive environment.